Saturday 14 December 1940

 The Royal Navy is heavily engaged in transporting the numerous Italian prisoners taken at Sidi Barrani to Alexandria.
 Armed boarding ship HMS Fiona arrives in Alexandria with 1600 prisoners, HMS Farouk takes 200, and HMS Fawzia transports 1300.
 This barely makes a dent in the total number of POWs, so all three immediately turn around and return to Mersa Matruh for more.

 Royal Navy destroyers HMS Hereward and Hyperion, conducting a sweep off the Libyan coast with destroyers Diamond and Mohawk, spot Italian submarine Naiade on the surface off Bardia.
 They shell the submarine, sinking it.
-There are 25 survivors who are taken prisoner.
+There are 25 survivors who are taken as prisoners.

 The air war takes another decided turn against the Italians.
 RAF No. 274 Squadron Hurricanes clearly outmatch the Italian biplane CR 42 fighters, while the lumbering Italian bombers also are easy prey.
 The Hurricanes shoot down six Savoia Marchetti SM.
 79 Sparviero bombers and five CR 42s during the day.